 By Dr. Mercola

 Once harvested from the cone, pine nuts must be shelled, and they should be consumed shortly after.
-Unshelled pine nuts are prone to rancidity due to their high oil content (so be sure to store them in your fridge).2
+Unshelled pine nuts are prone to rancidity due to their high oil content, so be sure to store them in your fridge.3

-Pine nuts are considered a delicacy in many parts of the world, and in the US they’ve grown into a $100 million market (although about 80 percent of US pine nuts are imported).3 They’re commonly eaten raw or roasted, and their sweet nutty flavor and crunchy texture lends itself well to snacking, vegetable dishes and, of course, sauces like pesto.
+Pine nuts are considered a delicacy in many parts of the world, and in the U.S. they've grown into a $100 million market (although about 80 percent of U.S. pine nuts are imported).4 They're commonly eaten raw or roasted, and their sweet nutty flavor and crunchy texture lends itself well to snacking, vegetable dishes and, of course, sauces like pesto.

 5 Health Benefits of Pine Nuts